Semi-discrete Active Flux as a Petrov-Galerkin method: the case of one-dimensional and Cartesian grids: Introduction

 and several

 space dimensions.
-In its original version (\cite{vanleer77,eymann13}), the method makes use of cell averages and point values as degrees of freedom, with the latter being independent and located at the boundaries of the computational cell.
+In its third-order version (\cite{vanleer77,eymann13}), the method makes use of cell averages and point values at the boundaries of the computational cell as independent degrees of freedom.
 In \cite{abgrall22,lechner25} arbitrarily high-order extensions were proposed with moments as further degrees of freedom.
 Active Flux approximates the solution in a globally continuous way, since the point values at cell interfaces are shared between adjacent cells.
-The degrees of freedom are chosen such that in every cell, a polynomial of high degree can be reconstructed, while the global continuity is merely $C^0$.
+Riemann problems therefore do not arise at cell interfaces and the flux can be evaluated directly.
+The degrees of freedom are chosen such that in every cell a polynomial of high degree can be reconstructed, while the global continuity is merely $C^0$.

 So far, in the literature, Active Flux has not been presented as originating in a variational formulation.
 The averages can be updated immediately by evaluating the flux using the point values at cell interfaces.
 The traditional way of updating the point values assumes that the initial value problem for the given PDE with piecewise polynomial, continuous initial data can be solved exactly or sufficiently accurately.
 Exact evolution operators are only available for linear problems such as linear advection (\cite{vanleer77}) and linear acoustics (\cite{fan15,barsukow18activeflux}).
-For nonlinear scalar conservation laws and for hyperbolic systems in one spatial dimension, approximate evolution operators are known (\cite{kerkmann18,barsukow19activeflux,chudzik24}).
-It is rather difficult to obtain approximate evolution operators for multi-dimensional systems of sufficiently high order of accuracy.
+For nonlinear scalar conservation laws and for hyperbolic systems in one spatial dimension, approximate evolution operators are known (\cite{kerkmann18,barsukow19activeflux}, and recently there has been some progress on evolution operators for multi-dimensional nonlinear systems (\cite{chudzik24,barsukow25afos,chudzik25}).